 The value of name depends on the type type.
-In case of GNUTLS\NAME\DNS, an ASCII (0)-terminated domain name string, without the trailing dot, is expected.
+In case of GNUTLS\NAME\DNS, a UTF-8 null-terminated domain name string, without the trailing dot, is expected.

 IPv4 or IPv6 addresses are not permitted.

 Returns: On success, GNUTLS\E\SUCCESS (0) is returned, otherwise a negative error code is returned.